Arts & Entertainment

 Artists, performers, authors and musicians thrive in Kingston - making it both a great community to create in and a great city to live and soak up the atmosphere and energy.
 Enriching its cultural offerings, Kingston has 24 museums, galleries and national historic sites; year-round live theatre; the third largest art collection in Ontario which is housed in the Agnes Etherington Art Centre; a 6,500 seat downtown entertainment centre; symphony orchestra; art schools and so much more.

-During the summer, the city comes alive with street entertainment, outdoor concerts and a rich diversity of festivals and events; and, in the winter months we take advantage of world-class theatre, concerts, and comedy which takes place at the new K-ROCK Centre, our newly renovated Grand Theatre and at sites throughout the city.
+During the summer, the city comes alive with street entertainment, outdoor concerts and a rich diversity of festivals and events; and, in the winter months we take advantage of world-class theatre, concerts, and comedy which takes place at the Roger's K-ROCK Centre, our newly renovated Grand Theatre and at sites throughout the city.

 Kingston Arts Council